-In this article, we’ll dig into how software can improve project tracking and outline a few highly rated systems on Software Advice.
-If you’re also struggling to manage your change order process efficiently, one of these tools may be the right fit for you.
+In this article, we’ll dig into how construction management software can help improve change order workflows and outline a few highly rated systems on Software Advice FrontRunners.

 Here’s what we’ll cover: